Pizza-Tower-United/PTUnited-FSPRO/README.md

-# Pizza Tower United FMOD Studio Project
+# Pizza Tower United (PLAYTESTING) FMOD Studio Project
 Based of [Ralty's Pizza Tower FMOD Studio Project Recreation](https://github.com/Raltyro/Pizza-Tower-fspro-Recreation)

 [![PT FSPRO Repository Image](.github/readme/banner-fspro.png)](https://github.com/Raltyro/Pizza-Tower-fspro-Recreation)

+## Apply the Playtest Banks
+To apply the banks, just run `apply-sounds.bat`, input your Pizza Tower game directory into the command prompt, and you should be good to go!

 ## Modifying
 I'm putting this ontop because rarely most of you guys didn't do this >:(